inveniosoftware/docs-invenio-rdm/docs/reference/rest_api_members.md

 | `size`   | integer | query    | Specify number of items in the results page (default: 10).                                            |
 | `page`   | integer | query    | Specify the page of results.                                                                          |

+Note that no sort options are available when searching public members.
+The results are sorted by `"name"` in ascending order.

 **Request**

 ```http